Skip to main content

 Will these values change during my tariff?

 Yes.
-Changes to Coefficient and Premium values will occur automatically every April but only in a manner which is fully linked to fluctuations in non-energy and peak hour costs, which regrettably we do not control!
-Once they have been changed, we will ensure the current applicable C & P values are available here so you will also have visibility of the latest values.
+Changes to Coefficient and Premium values will occur automatically every April, but only in a manner fully linked to fluctuations in non-energy and peak-hour costs, which, regrettably, we do not control!
+Once they have been changed, we will ensure the current applicable C & P values are available here, so you will also have visibility of the latest values.

 In short